jennalandy/bayesNMF/README.md

 # bayesNMF: an R package for Bayesian NMF

-## Notes

-Hello!
-This package is a **work in progress** and new features will be added periodically.
+Introduced in the paper "bayesNMF: Fast Bayesian Poisson NMF with Automatically Learned Rank Applied to Mutational Signatures", this package implements Gibbs samplers for multiple models of Bayesian non-negative matrix factorization (NMF).

-The following likelihood - prior combinations have been implemented:
+The following likelihood - prior combinations have been implemented and benchmarked in our paper:

 - Poisson - Gamma: $M \sim Poisson(PE)$, $P$ and $E$ follow Gamma priors
+- Normal - Truncated Normal: $M_k \sim N((PE)_k, \sigma^2_k I)$, $P$ and $E$ follow Truncated-Normal priors, $\sigma^2_k$ follows an Inverse-Gamma prior
+- *fast* Poisson - Truncated Normal: utilizes approximate metropolis steps to avoid Poisson augmentation

+The following models have also been implemented.
+We recommend using with caution as these have yet to be benchmarked:

 - Poisson - Exponential: $M \sim Poisson(PE)$, $P$ and $E$ follow Exponential priors
-- Normal - Truncated Normal: $M_k \sim N((PE)_k, \sigma^2_k I)$, $P$ and $E$ follow Truncated-Normal priors, $\sigma^2_k$ follows an Inverse-Gamma prior
 - Normal - Exponential: $M_k \sim N((PE)_k, \sigma^2_k I)$, $P$ and $E$ follow Exponential priors, $\sigma^2_k$ follows an Inverse-Gamma prior
+- *fast* Poisson - Exponential: utilizes approximate metropolis steps to avoid Poisson augmentation

 While language and simulation examples are in the context of mutational signatures analysis, this package can be used for any application of NMF.